 Reports > Walter Hayes Trophy November 2022

-Another Heat win for Josh Fisher and 4th in the Final of the WHT
+Another Heat win and grand final podium for Josh Fisher at the WHT

 The 2022 running of the Walter Hayes Trophy at Silverstone was held on Sat/Sun 5/6 November in conditions which were generally overcast and ranged from damp to wet.